Armynerh/my-portfolio/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse for helping me in the journey to become a Fullstack developer.
+I would like to thank Microverse for helping me on my journey to become a Fullstack developer.

 Special thanks to